St Francis

 Electrical System

-We replaced the original solar panels and solar controllers with 4 new 200-watt panels and an 60-amp MPPT solar controller.
+We replaced the original solar panels and solar controllers with 4 new monocrystaline 200-watt panels and an 60-amp Morningstar Tristar MPPT solar controller.
+The solar panels are strongly mounted flat on standard solar panel aluminum rails with their feet imbedded in our cockpit hard top.

 See the details of the electrical system upgrades on our Electrical Systems page.